 Putting Agile team best practices to use— individuals and interactions

-Information gathered in person from these communications is invaluable.
-This information is also very difficult to fully translate into requirements documentation.
-Direct understanding of user needs will let the team create the highest quality software to meet those needs.
+The information gathered from these personal communications is invaluable and difficult to fully capture in requirements documentation.
+A direct understanding of user needs enables the team to create high-quality software that meets those needs.

 Working software over comprehensive documentation